 Nutritional Profile of Cheesy Tortellini

-- Calcium: A significant contribution from cheese, important for bone health.
+- Calcium: also from cheese, good for your bones.

-- B Vitamins: Vital for energy metabolism and overall bodily functions.
+- B Vitamins: for energy and other body functions.

 Key Ingredients for Cheesy Tortellini